pburkindine/angular6-demo/README.md

 is exposed in an S3 bucket.

-Strict linting of TypeScript, SCSS, JSON and HTML on the front-end and ES6 in the backend, along with unit tests, enforce quality measures at pre-commit and in the pipeline.
+Strict linting of TypeScript, SCSS, JSON and HTML on the front-end and ES6 in the backend enforce quality measures at pre-commit and in the pipeline. no-any, max-file-line-count, and immutability are enforced.

+Unit test coverage is around 98% lines.

 NOTE: There is no effort made at this time to implement a config.json builder, runtime config.json is committed to the repository